BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

 ## join_octoplus_saving_session_event

-Service for joining a new saving session event
+Service for joining a new saving session event.
+When used, it may take a couple of minutes for the other sensors to refresh the changes.

 | Attribute                | Optional | Description                                                                                                           |
 | ------------------------ | -------- | --------------------------------------------------------------------------------------------------------------------- |